periebm/periebm/README.md

 - ☕ I enjoy solving problems and learning new tools to do so.

-- ⚡ I used to workk as a Hardware Developer (Graduated in Electrical Engineering).
+- ⚡ I used to work as a Hardware Developer (Graduated in Electrical Engineering).
 Some of my activities included coding microcontrollers in C, drawing PCBs, and building and breaking electronic circuits of all sorts.

 - 💻 As for today I'm working as a Software Developer, mostly using Typescript, NodeJS, ReactJS, OracleDB and more...